Letractively/uliweb/trunk/apps/Documents/files/form.rst

         value will be used. default value for DateField and TimeField has other usage, you'll find it at DateField description.

-        Different fields have differnt default value, you should check documentan carefully.
+        Different fields have differnt default value, you should validate documentan carefully.

     required